PMC/Python.SnakeAI/README.md

 The idea is to build a minimal snake game as phase 1 and then in phase 2, use reinforcement learning to learn an AI to play the game.

+Right now the game works atleast.
+One apple to chase and use wasd to control the snake.
+Close Window to quit.
+Game score when you loose is printed in the console and shortly thereafter the game restarts.

 ## Running the Project with `uv`

 This project uses [`uv`](https://github.com/astral-sh/uv) for dependency management and running.